Norfolk Dog Friendly Holidays - Dog having a cuddle on a boat along the River Yare in Brundall

 Whether you are staying on a boat or in a self-catering Norfolk Broads holiday cottage like Swallowdale and hiring a day boat, your dogs are usually welcome aboard your boat.

-Dog Friendly Beaches Norfolk
+Norfolk Dog Friendly Beaches

 There are plenty of dog-friendly beaches in Norfolk where you and your pooch can enjoy a day by the sea.
 Walk along most beaches for a few minutes, and you will find most of them are empty.
 Cromer Beach, located on the north coast of the county, has a designated dog-friendly area where your four-legged companion can run around off the leash.
 Another great option is Winterton-on-Sea, which has a large stretch of beach that's open to dogs all year round.